-Prerequisite(s): (COM 224 and COM 284)
+Prerequisite(s): (COM 111 and COM 112 ) or permission of instructor.

 COM 460 - Case Studies in Public Relations Credits: 3

 Reviews current public relations principles and practices as related to business, governments, institutions, and associations.
 Examines the application of PR principles and practices in the management of contemporary public issues and problems.
 Different evaluation criteria applied to graduate/undergraduate students.